noris-network/koris/docs/addons.rst

     # ...

-    # 1.3 he URL Gitlab redirects to.
+    # 1.3 The Authenticator URL (e.g. Gitlab) redirects back to dex.
 Substitute with with your Floating IP
     redirectURI: https://%%FLOATING_IP%%:32000/callback

     # ...

-    # 1.4 The URL where Dex redirects to.
+    # 1.4 The Application URL (e.g. sample-app) where dex redirects to.
 Substitute with with your Floating IP
     - 'http://%%FLOATING_IP%%:5555/callback'

 With the manifest present, we can deploy Dex into the cluster: